 The Association adopted the Financial Accounting Standards Board (FASB) updated guidance entitled "Financial Instruments - Credit Losses: Troubled Debt Restructurings and Vintage Disclosure" on January 1, 2023.
 This guidance requires the creditor to determine whether a modification results in a new loan or a continuation of an existing loan, among other disclosures specific to modifications with borrowers that are experiencing financial difficulties.
-The update eliminated the accounting guidance for troubled debt restructurings by creditors and requires disclosure of current period gross write-offs by year of origination for financing receivables and net investments in leases.
+The update eliminated the accounting guidance for troubled debt restructurings by creditors and requires disclosure of current period gross write-offs by year of origination for financing receivables and net investments in leases on a prospective basis.

 The Association also adopted the FASB guidance entitled "Measurement of Credit Losses on Financial Instruments" (CECL) and other subsequently issued accounting standards updates related to credit losses on January 1, 2023.
-This guidance replaced the current incurred loss impairment methodology with a single allowance framework for financial assets carried at amortized cost and certain off-balance sheet credit exposures.
-This guidance requires management to consider in its estimate of the allowance for credit losses (ACL) relevant historical events, current conditions, and reasonable and supportable forecasts that affect the collectability of the assets.
+This guidance replaced the current incurred loss impairment methodology with a single allowance framework that estimates the current expected credit losses over the remaining contractual life for all financial assets measured at amortized cost and certain off-balance sheet credit exposures.
+This guidance is applied on a modified retrospective basis.
+This framework requires management to consider in its estimate of the allowance for credit losses (ACL) relevant historical events, current conditions, and reasonable and supportable forecasts that consider macroeconomic conditions.
 The adoption of this guidance did not have a material impact on our financial statements.

-The following table presents the impact to the allowance for credit losses and retained earnings upon adoption of this guidance on January 1, 2023.
+The following table presents the balance sheet impact to the allowance for credit losses and capital upon adoption of this guidance on January 1, 2023.

-(dollars in thousands) Decem December 31, 2022 L Adoption Impact January 1, 2023 Assets: Allowance for credit losses on loans \$ 2,696 \$ (1,125) \$ 1,571 Liabilities: Allowance for credit losses on unfunded commitments Deferred tax liabilities \$ 734 418 \$ (303) 247 \$ 431 665 Retained earnings: Unallocated retained earnings, net of tax \$ 225,378 \$ 1,181 \$ 226,559 interest income.
-Interest on loans is accrued and credited to interest income based on the daily principal amount outstanding.
+(dollars in thousands) December 31, 2022 L Adoption mpact Janu ary 1, 2023 Assets: Allowance for credit losses on loans Deferred tax assets \$ 2,696 - \$ (1,125) - \$ 1,571 - Liabilities: Allowance for credit losses on unfunded commitments Deferred tax liabilities \$ 734 418 \$ (303) 247 \$ 431 665 Retained earnings: Unallocated retained earnings, net of ta x \$ 225,378 \$ 1,181 \$ 226,559